Higher quasi-categories vs higher Rezk spaces: Abstract

 \section{Abstract}

 We introduce a notion of $n$-quasi-categories as fibrant objects of a model category structure on presheaves on Joyal's $n$-cell category $\Theta_n$.
 Our definition comes from an idea of Cisinski and Joyal.
 However, we show that this idea has to be slightly modified to get a reasonable notion.
-We construct two Quillen equivalences between the model category of $n$-quasi-categories and the model category of Rezk $\Theta_n$-spaces.
+We construct two Quillen equivalences between the model category of $n$-quasi-categories and the model category of Rezk $\Theta_n$-spaces, showing that $n$-quasi-categories are a model for $(\infty, n)$-categories.
 For $n = 1$, we recover the two Quillen equivalences defined by Joyal and Tierney between quasi-categories and complete Segal spaces.